 Research supports national movement toward safer food packaging

-In a 2017 study, we showed that toxic chemicals called PFASs are commonly found in fast food packaging in the U.S. PFASs (per- and polyfluoroalkyl substances) are grease- and waterproof chemicals found in a wide range of consumer products.
-Their widespread use in food packaging is concerning because PFASs have been linked with cancers, thyroid disease, immune suppression, low birth weight, and decreased fertility.
-Following the publication of our research, the state of Washington banned PFASs from all paper food packaging, making it the first state in the country to enact such a law.
+In a 2017 study, we showed that toxic chemicals called PFAS are commonly found in fast food packaging in the U.S. PFAS (per- and polyfluoroalkyl substances) are grease- and waterproof chemicals found in a wide range of consumer products.
+Their widespread use in food packaging is concerning because PFAS have been linked with cancers, thyroid disease, immune suppression, low birth weight, and decreased fertility.
+Following the publication of our research, the state of Washington banned PFAS from all paper food packaging, making it the first state in the country to enact such a law.
 California, Connecticut, Maine, Minnesota, New York, and Vermont have since joined Washington in passing similar bans.

 Safer Chemicals Program reveals how chemicals can cause breast cancer

 Launched in 2018, Silent Spring’s Safer Chemicals Program is providing regulators and manufacturers with new tools to help quickly identify chemicals that increase breast cancer risk and prevent their use in everyday products.
 With the publication of several influential studies, our work is expanding the definition of a breast carcinogen to consider the multiple ways chemicals can cause cancer, such as encouraging the body to produce more estrogen.
 The ultimate goal is to shift the burden so that it’s no longer on consumers to reduce their exposure to toxics, but on companies and regulators to ensure the chemicals that make their way into consumer products are safe.

 Crowdsourced study empowers people to reduce their exposures